kartverket/MapLib/readme.md

 Fetching the code
 ----------------
-	1. Install nodejs and bower, make sure you can run the commands "node" and "bower" in your preferred command line
+	1. Install nodejs, make sure you can run the commands "node" in your preferred command line
-	2. Run "bower install https://github.com/kartverket/MapLib.git" (add "--save-dev" to save it to your bower.json) or add "maplib": "https://github.com/kartverket/MapLib.git" to your bower.json dependencies and run "bower install"
+	2. add "maplib": "https://github.com/kartverket/MapLib.git" to your package.json dependencies and run "npm i"

 Contributing
 ------------